Affordable Midwest Summer Getaways

 I didn’t set out to be a road trip person.
 I just kept ending up behind the wheel—somewhere between where I was and where I was going.
 I’ve questioned GPS directions, coasted on fumes, eaten uncommon snacks, and taken more backroads than I can count.
 I’ve been lost, found, and lost again.
 But I’ve also pulled over for sunsets, crossed paths with people I never would’ve met otherwise, and learned the rhythm of the road.
 I may not love driving—but I’ve come to love what it gives me: space, perspective, and stories I didn’t even know I was looking for.
 In the posts to come, I’ll share some of the drives that stuck with me—not because they were always beautiful, but because they were unforgettable.

-What It’s Like to Cross the U.S. by Train (And Why I’d Do It Again)
+Crossing America by Train: My Amtrak Experience (And Why I’d Do It Again)

 Denver Union Station